ZechCodes/Nubby/README.md

     print(f"{person.name} is {person.age} years old")
 ```

-Running `print_person_details()` will print the name and age of the person loaded from the `person_info` file.
+Running `print_person_details()` prints the name and age of the person loaded from the `Person` section of the `person_info` file.
 Depending on the available file handlers it could be a json, toml, or yaml file.

 Note that it is not necessary to pass anything to the `print_person_details` function.
-Bevy automatically injects the
+Nubby uses Bevy to automatically inject the
 `Person` model and loads the appropriate config file.

 To save any modifications to a model just call the active controller's `save` method, passing it the updated model.